-Attorney General’s Office of Special Investigation Opens Investigation into Civilian Death in Rochester
+Attorney General’s Office of Special Investigation Opens Investigation into Civilian Death in Suffolk County

-NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of Angely Solis, who died on November 14, 2022, in Rochester following an encounter with an off-duty member of the Greece Police Department (GPD), Tiffani Gatson.
+NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of Alan Weber, who died on October 10, 2023 following an encounter with members of the Suffolk County Police Department (SCPD).

 These are preliminary facts and subject to change.